 PURPOSE

-To outline the steps required for students who are considering extending the M.D. program to pursue non-required academic experiences including but not limited to pursuing an additional degree.
+To outline the steps required for students considering extending the M.D. program to pursue non-required academic experiences including but not limited to pursuing an additional degree.

 AUDIENCE